chamons/clio/README.md

       --split-enhancement=VALUE
                              Split out enhancement bugs from others in listing ( defaults to true)
-      --validate-bug-status  Validate bugzilla status for referenced bugs and report discrepancies (Not closed, not matching
-                               milestone)
-      --collect-authors      Generate a list of unique authors to commits listed --expected-target-milestone=VALUE
+      --collect-authors      Generate a list of unique authors to commits listed --ignore=VALUE         Commit hashes to ignore
-                             Target Milestone to expect when validate-bug-
-                               status (instead of using the most common).
-      --ignore=VALUE         Commit hashes to ignore
   @file                      Read response file for more options.
 ```